 In response, much Vietnamese American writing seeks to resignify “Vietnam.”
 Rather than continuing to offer Vietnam as it appears in much other American literature, as a surreal backdrop to a US psychic wound, these writers narrate Vietnam, Vietnamese people, and Vietnamese Americans with autonomous geographical, philosophical, emotional, and intellectual presence and perspective.
 In early Vietnamese American writings, this gesture often manifests by making visible the South Vietnamese perspective on history.
 In more recent work, it often consists of retooling the demonized and threatening “gook” figure (who watches, hidden, in order to snipe and destroy) into the socially necessary and beneficial “critical refugee.”
 Through the experiences of marginalization, trauma, and survival, the critical refugee possesses insights and knowledge needed by all peoples as we move into a future that will see only increasing refugee populations, whether from war, famine, or natural disaster.2 Not all authors reclaim the refugee figure, however.
-Another common tactic is to shift the focus from refugee, diasporic e/immigration to transnational investments.
+Another common tactic is to shift the focus from refugee, diasporic emigration/immigration to transnational investments.
 Especially since the normalization of diplomatic relations between Vietnam and the United States in 1995, writers have shifted from an exiled paradigm to one exploring both physical and imaginary transnational connections.

 A corollary of this resignification of Vietnam is an intervention into contemporary orientalism.
 If, as Timothy Yu has argued, “postmodern orientalism is defined by the catastrophe of the war in Vietnam,” Vietnamese American writers are especially well-positioned to refashion this postmodernism.3 Yu argues that since the 1960s, progressive, anti-imperialist writers have relied upon an imagined Vietnam as a victim to serve as a vehicle for critique of US nationalism.
 The very gesture of identifying with and incorporating the Asian other as a victim of American power, who serves as a philosophical foundation for the political movement that resisted the American war in Vietnam, is thus also a “regime for producing ‘authentic’ knowledge of Asia . . . a critical response to [American] imperialism that can itself become a form of appropriation.”4 Vietnamese American authors occupy the signifier “Vietnam” in ways that refuse this orientalizing, appropriative script.
 Not offering up simple narratives of victimization or characters of easy identification, they disrupt the orientalist appropriations Yu identifies.
 While a critical consciousness about US race relations in general and the historical erasures and fantasies about Vietnam in particular informs their work, Vietnamese American writers do not always thematize Vietnam or Vietnamese American identity prominently.
 Contemporary Vietnamese American writers appropriate the techniques of postmodernism to their own ends, in which the aesthetic practices of assemblage and mashup are included, in which Vietnam is included but not proffered for consumption, in which Western classical and popular culture as well as Eastern culture are assumed to be artistic fodder for Vietnamese American writers, and in which master narratives, objective authority, and insider information are replaced by “undercover professors,” unreliable narrators, and cultural critique.5

 This literature is also moving from the margins to the mainstream.
 As the fortieth anniversary of the Fall of Saigon and the founding of the Socialist Republic of Vietnam garnered international attention in 2015, Vietnamese American literature also attracted increased attention.
-Viet Thanh Nguyen’s winning of the prestigious Pulitzer Prize for Literature for his 2015 novel, The Sympathizer, reflects both the superlative craft and concepts of his writing, and also the cultural environment of receptive interest in the Vietnam War after forty years.
+Viet Thanh Nguyen’s winning of the prestigious Pulitzer Prize for Literature for his 2015 novel, The Sympathizer, reflects both the superlative craft and concepts of his writing and the cultural environment of receptive interest in the Vietnam War after forty years.

 History of Vietnam and Vietnamese Diaspora